brimdata/super/book/src/tutorials/jq.md

 SUP also has a [comprehensive type system](../formats/model.md).

-For example, here is a SUP "record" with a taste of different types of values as record fields:
+For example, here is a TSUP "record" with a taste of different types of values as record fields:
 ```
 {